-Release of personal information must be in accordance with the Information Practices Act of 1977 (Civil Code Section 1798 et seq.) and the federal Driver's Privacy Protection Act of 1994 (DPPA) (Title 18 United States Code Section 2721-2725).
+Release of personal information must be in accordance with the Information Practices Act of 1977 (Civil Code Section 1798 et seq.), the federal Driver's Privacy Protection Act of 1994 (DPPA) (Title 18 United States Code Section 2721-2725), and other applicable laws.

 Confidential information includes, but may not be limited to, an individual's home address (California Vehicle Code Section 1808.21), home telephone number (Government Code Section 6254.3), physical/mental information (California Vehicle Code Section 1808.5), social security number (California Vehicle Code Section 1653.5), and photograph (California Vehicle Code Sections 12800.5 and 13005.5).
-Confidential home addresses will only be released when the department determines the release is necessary to complete a DMV transaction.
-Other requests for any confidential information must include a state or federal statute that authorizes or requires the department to release such information.
+Confidential home addresses will only be released when the department determines the release is necessary to complete a DMV transaction or is authorized by law.
+Other requests for disclosure of any confidential information must include a state or federal statute that authorizes or requires the department to release such information.

 Information regarding any motor vehicle liability insurance policy or surety bond provided to the department is confidential and shall not be disclosed to any person, except to the following:

 (b) A law enforcement or other governmental agency.

 (c) An insurance company or its assigns to verify a record the company or its assigns previously submitted to the department.